This course scheduled to take 24 months may of necessity be extended to include any delay or re-presentation of essays and any additional topics.

 The examinations take place each year in May, prior to the Graduation Day.
 The Governors may as a special concession consider conducting an individual examination at another date.

 The examination will consist of an extensive viva/voce examination based on the individual student’s coursework + the execution of real-life trichological procedures (consultation, diagnosis, prognosis, discussion regarding treatment options and the performance of any recommended treatment) with patients in the presence of one or more examiners.
 In the unlikely event of failure in the examination, or last minute cancellation for any reason, a re-examination can be convened at the candidates expense.

 The President’s Day & Graduation Ceremony is held annually in UK.
 Graduands (wearing the academic robes and colours of TTS) receive their Diplomas from the President in the presence of Family and Friends.

 The Robert D Olding Book Award.
 This is a volume occasionally presented where a candidate has demonstrated an outstanding performance throughout the course.

 MENTORS will be appropriately qualified and experienced persons

 STUDY ASSISTANCE (via e-mail): Anytime with the assigned Mentor – or with TTS Office

 This overview presents the current syllabus and course details (as revised May 2017).
 As the science of pure trichology advances The Trichological Society (College) reserves the right to implement changes to its courses and additions to the curriculum which may inadvertently extend the course.
 Candidates should therefore refer to this page from time to time.

-Reasonably priced accommodation (to be funded by the student) can be arranged via The Society at local Hotels (please email Registrar with any requests.
+Reasonably priced accommodation (to be funded by the student) is available at local Hotels.

 We hope this overview has been helpful and informative.
 Please address any questions to THE REGISTRAR